DCC-EX/dcc-ex.github.io/docs/advanced-setup/motor-board-config.rst

 That's all you need to do.
 Make your change and then upload the sketch to your Arduino.

-Your board is NOT in the supported list
+Your board is NOT in the Supported List
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Tinkerer or Engineer level may be required with this option.